triwgani/Maven02/README.md

 There are several steps in this phase in order to build a Relational Model.

-**1. In the MODEL view, arrange your tables with the lookup tables above the data tables by:**
+**1. In the MODEL view, arrange the tables so that the lookup tables are above the data tables by:**

 - Connecting Transaction_Data to Customers, Products, and Stores using valid primary/foreign keys
 - Connecting Transaction_Data to Calendar using both date fields, with an inactive "stock_date" relationship